-As an orthopedic surgeon specializing in hip and knee replacement, I am constantly getting asked what the best supplements are for joint pain.
-There are a loads of pills and potions out there that claim to restore your joint health and eliminate the pain of arthritis.
-Many of these claims are based on little to no scientific research so when I answer this question I try to stick with those supplements that have the best support from clinical trials.
+As an orthopedic surgeon with a focus on knee and hip replacement, I get inquiries about the best supplements for treating joint pain on a regular basis.
+There are several medications and potions available that promise to relieve arthritis pain and improve joint health.
+Many of these claims are founded on little to no scientific evidence, so when I answer this question, I try to stick with supplements that have the most clinical trial backing.

 What is it?